open-formulieren/open-forms/docs/developers/ci-workflow.rst

 injecting malicious code into our container images.
 Changes to these commit hashes should be thoroughly discussed and/or reviewed.

+The entire workflow is also scanned using `zizmor <https://docs.zizmor.sh/>`_, and any vulnerabilities will automatically be reported in the pull request.

 End-to-end tests
 ----------------